Creating your own business seems like a good idea. Just think of an idea, set it up and get to work.

 A limited company and a public limited company are very similar in terms of how they are registered and run.
 The only difference is that a PLC can sell shares to the public, meaning that they can raise capital in a way that limited companies can not.

 If you’re just starting out, a PLC requires a lot of upfront capital and other requirements that you have to hit in order to register.
-For nearly all cases, it’s best to register as a limited company and then re-register down the line as a PLC if that’s what you need.
+For nearly all cases, it’s best to register as an LTD and then re-register down the line as a PLC if that’s what you need.

 What about not-for-profit organisations?